nagyistoce/hypothesis-dom-anchor-core/README.md

 This document describes the concepts, components and processes making up the DOM Anchoring Framework.

-### High-level summary.
+### High-level summary

 We are are trying to describe `segments` of `documents` by sets of `selectors`, in order to be able to anchor some `payloads` to specific parts (a.k.a. `segments`) of the `document`.

-There are two main directions: in the first, we start with a `segment`, and end up with a set of `selectors`.
-In the second, we start with a set of `selectors`, and end up with an `anchor`, which encapsulates the results of our attempts to determine where the wanted `segment` of the `document` might be, based on the informatino stored in the selectors`.
+There are two main directions: in the first, we start with a `segment`, and end up with a set of `selectors`, which we can serialize and store.
+In the reverse direction, we start with a set of `selectors`, and (hopefully) end up with an `anchor`, which encapsulates the results of our attempts to determine where the wanted `segment` of the `document` might be, based on the information stored in the `selectors`.
 The `anchors` are made visible to the user by using `highlights`.

 We can simultaneously support different types of `anchors`, indicated by different types `highlights`.
-We can support different types of documents (a.k.a. `platforms`) by different `document access strategies`.
-We can use many different `selector creators` to capture various pieces of information about the segments in different `selector` types, and we can have many different `anchoring strategies` to try to reconstruct the location of the `segment` based on the information captured in the `selectors`.
+We can support different types of `documents` (a.k.a. `platforms`) by different `document access strategies`.
+We can use many different `selector creators` to capture various pieces of information about the `segments` in different `selector` types, and we can have many different `anchoring strategies` to try to reconstruct the location of the `segment` based on the information captured in the `selectors`.
 Also, we can have different `highlighter engines`, capable of rendering `highlights` for different types of `anchors`.

 Some of the `documents` are composed of multiple `pages`.
 In those cases, we have to dynamically render and remove the `highlights` for the `anchors`, as the pages are rendered / removed by the `platform`.
 (For example, pdf.js, which uses lazy rendering for the pages.)